microsoft/alguidelines/content/docs/patterns/command-queue/index.md

 ## Description
 The pattern is ideal for executing several independent processes in succession.
 Since the processes are independent, each process must take care of error handling itself.
-The pattern should not be used to control a single process.
+The command queue should not be used to control a single process.
+Also it is important to know that the queue is just in the memory so if the service gets restartet the queue is gone and has to be rebuild

 ## The Pattern
 To structure this problem we can use the "Command Queue" pattern.
 The pattern consist of two main parts the queue and the command interface